Investment Opportunities in Brazil

 The Citrino (Citrine), Ônix (Onyx), and Larimar blocks are in the northeastern part of the Campos Basin, east of the Albacora, Marlim Leste, and Marlim Sul fields, in water depths ranging from approximately 1,000 to 2,750 meters.
 In the Citrino Block, oil has been considered as the main fluid.
 The block features a larger prospect in the Pre-salt and six upsides, with an estimated average unrisked volume of 3.56 billion barrels of oil in place.

-For the Larimar and Ônix blocks, gas condensate has been modeled as the main fluid in place.
+For the Larimar and Ônix blocks, gas condensates have been modeled as the main fluid in place.
 Both blocks have a main prospect and several upsides in the Pre-salt.
 The estimated average unrisked volume of oil equivalent for the Larimar Block is 1.79 billion barrels.
 For the Ônix Block, the estimate is 1.46 billion barrels of oil equivalent.
-It is important to note that these blocks are awaiting approval from CNPE for inclusion in the Open Acreage.

 -